bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 Then I realized that `gatsby build` would fail because `window` is not available when Gatsby render sites on the server side aka [SSR](https://www.gatsbyjs.org/docs/glossary/server-side-rendering/).
 We could move client-only codes to `componentDidMount` by using the [`useEffect`](https://reactjs.org/docs/hooks-effect.html) hook.
 However, it would lead to a flickering issue for those we use dark theme because the site is loaded with light theme initially and it changes to dark right after being rendered.

 [React Context](https://reactjs.org/docs/context.html) then came into the picture.
 It allows us to have client-only codes in `gatsby-browser.js` and sends the data deep down to our `DarkModeSwitcher`.
-In detail, we will start with a new Context object to store whether it's in dark mode or not.
+In detail, I will start with a new Context object to store whether it's in dark mode or not.
 I add `src/context/theme-mode.tsx` like:

 ```tsx
 import React from "react";